 Washed RBCs are free of almost all traces of plasma, most WBCs, and platelets.
-They are generally given to patients who have severe reactions to plasma (eg, severe allergies, paroxysmal nocturnal hemoglobinuria, or IgA immunization).
+They are generally given to patients who have severe reactions to plasma (eg, severe allergies, paroxysmal nocturnal hemoglobinuria, IgA immunization).
 In IgA-immunized patients, blood collected from IgA-deficient donors may be preferable for transfusion.

 Fresh frozen plasma:

 Fresh frozen plasma (FFP) is an unconcentrated source of all clotting factors without platelets.
-Indications include correction of bleeding secondary to factor deficiencies for which specific factor replacements are unavailable, multifactor deficiency states (eg, massive transfusion, disseminated intravascular coagulation [DIC], liver failure), and urgent warfarin reversal, although prothrombin complex concentrate (PCC) should be the first choice if available.
+Indications include correction of bleeding secondary to factor deficiencies for which specific factor replacements are unavailable, multifactor deficiency states (eg, massive transfusion, disseminated intravascular coagulation [DIC], liver failure), and urgent warfarin reversal, although prothrombin complex concentrate (PCC) is the first choice if available.
 FFP can supplement RBCs when whole blood is unavailable for neonatal exchange transfusion.
 FFP should not be used simply for volume expansion.

 Cryoprecipitate is a concentrate prepared from FFP.
-Each concentrate usually contains about 80 units each of factor VIII and von Willebrand's factor and about 250 mg of fibrinogen.
+Each concentrate usually contains about 80 units each of factor VIII and von Willebrand factor and about 250 mg of fibrinogen.
 It also contains ADAMTS13 (an enzyme that is deficient in congenital thrombotic thrombocytopenic purpura), fibronectin, and factor XIII.
-Although originally used for hemophilia and von Willebrand's disease, cryoprecipitate is currently used as a source of fibrinogen in acute DIC with bleeding, treatment of uremic bleeding, cardiothoracic surgery (fibrin glue), obstetric emergencies such as abruptio placentae and HELLP (hemolysis, elevated liver enzymes, and low platelet count) syndrome, and rare factor XIII deficiency when factor XIII concentrate is unavailable.
+Although originally used for hemophilia and von Willebrand disease, cryoprecipitate is currently used as a source of fibrinogen in acute DIC with bleeding, treatment of uremic bleeding, cardiothoracic surgery (fibrin glue), obstetric emergencies such as abruptio placentae and HELLP (hemolysis, elevated liver enzymes, and low platelet count) syndrome, and rare factor XIII deficiency when human coagulation factor XIII concentrate is unavailable.
 In general, it should not be used for other indications.

 Granulocytes may be transfused when sepsis occurs in a patient with profound persistent neutropenia (neutrophils < 500/μL) who is unresponsive to antibiotics (see Neutropenia).
 Granulocytes must be given within 24 h of harvest; however, testing for HIV, hepatitis, human T-cell lymphotropic virus, and syphilis may not be completed before infusion.
 Because of improved antibiotic therapy and drugs that stimulate granulocyte production during chemotherapy, granulocytes are seldom used.

 Rh immune globulin (RhIg), given IM or IV, prevents development of maternal Rh antibodies that can result from fetomaternal hemorrhage.
-The standard dose of intramuscular RhIg (300 μg) must be given to an Rh-negative mother immediately after abortion or delivery (live or stillborn) unless the infant is Rh0(D) and Du negative or the mother's serum already contains anti-Rh0(D).
+The standard dose of intramuscular RhIg (300 mcg) must be given to an Rh-negative mother immediately after abortion or delivery (live or stillborn) unless the infant is Rh0(D) and Du negative or the mother's serum already contains anti-Rh0(D).
 If fetomaternal hemorrhage is > 30 mL, a larger dose is needed.
-If hemorrhage of this amount is suspected, testing of the volume of fetomaternal hemorrhage begins with the screening rosette test, which, if positive, is followed by a quantitative test (eg, Kleihauer-Betke).
+If hemorrhage of this amount is suspected, testing of the volume of fetomaternal hemorrhage begins with the screening rosette test, which, if positive, is followed by a quantitative test (eg, Kleihauer-Betke test).
 RhIg is also used to treat immune thrombocytopenia (ITP), in which case it is given IV.

 Other immune globulins are available for postexposure prophylaxis for patients exposed to a number of infectious diseases, including cytomegalovirus, hepatitis A and B, measles, rabies, respiratory syncytial virus, rubella, tetanus, smallpox, and varicella (for usage, see under specific disease).